LifeScopeLabs/lifescope-app/docs/connections.md

   - '[Connections and Providers](/connections)'
 ---

-# In Lifescope terms, what's a Connection, and what's a Provider?
+# In LifeScope terms, what's a Connection, and what's a Provider?

 We call a third-party service from which you want to retrieve data a Provider.
 Facebook, Twitter, GitHub, and Spotify are all Providers to us.